Tichitt tradition

 Tichitt culture, at Dhar Néma, Dhar Tagant, Dhar Tichitt, and Dhar Walata, included a four-tiered hierarchical social structure, farming of cereals, metallurgy, numerous funerary tombs, and a rock art tradition.
 At Dhar Tichitt and Dhar Walata, pearl millet may have also been independently domesticated amid the Neolithic.
+Dhar Tichitt, which includes Dakhlet el Atrouss, may have served as the primary regional center for the multi-tiered hierarchical social structure of the Tichitt Tradition, and the Malian Lakes Region, which includes Tondidarou, may have served as a second regional center of the Tichitt Tradition.
+The settlements of Dhar Tichitt consisted of multiple stone-walled compounds containing houses and granaries/"storage facilities", sometimes with street layouts.
+Additionally, around some settlements, larger stone common "circumvallation walls" were built, suggesting that "special purpose groups" cooperated as a result of decisions "enforced for the benefit of the community as a whole."
 The urban Tichitt Tradition may have been the earliest large-scale, complexly organized society in West Africa, and an early civilization of the Sahara, which may have served as the segue for state formation in West Africa.
-Consequently, state-based urbanism in the Middle Niger and the Ghana Empire developed between 450 CE and 700 CE.
+Consequently, state-based urbanism in the Middle Niger and the Ghana Empire developed between the 2nd and 3rd centuries CE.

 Climate and Geography

 The Dhars, or cliffs, are located in the southeastern and central-southern regions of Mauritania.
 The cliffs span 800 kilometers.
 The Dhars (e.g., Dhar Tichitt, Dhar Walata, Dhar Tagant) of Mauritania are located north of the Senegal River.
 The Dhars of Mauritania are located between the Hodh Depression and Tagant Plateau.
 Dhar Néma and Dhar Tichitt are major escarpments in Mauritania.
 From east to west, Dhar Néma, Dhar Walata, Dhar Tichitt, and Dhar Tagant form a semicircular shape around the Hodh/Aoukar Depression, which, prior to 4000 BCE, was an area with lakes of considerable size, and, after 1000 BCE, was an area that had become increasingly dried.
 During the emergence of the Tichitt Tradition, it was an oasis area.